lwang-genomics/RRBS_pipeline/README.md

 ## Features
 - Supports both single-end and paired-end FASTQ files
-- Automatic detection of mode based on arguments
+- Automatic detection of mode-based arguments
-- Integrates industry-standard tools: trim_galore, bismark, and multiqc
-- Creates a detailed log file ({sample}.log) with timestamps and command summaries
+- Creates a detailed log file ({sampleX}.log) with timestamps and command & execution details
 - --dry-run option to preview commands without execution
 - Clean and minimal dependencies — no workflow engine needed

 ## Requirements

-	Trim Galore
+Please ensure the following tools are installed and accessible from your system PATH:

+	Trim_galore
 	Bismark
 	MultiQC
 	Bowtie2